jeffdaily/parasail/README.md

 [back to top](#parasail-pairwise-sequence-alignment-library)

 parasail follows the typical configure, make, make install steps of other GNU autotools-based installations.
 There are no external dependencies.
+There is an optional CMake build available, however the GNU autotools-based installation is the preferred method.

 ## C Interface Example